 I love adding Christmas Trees throughout the house during the holidays and I also thrift for unique containers to hold them.

 Here, I used a wooden hat box and a crusty galvanized bucket to hold a grouping of two small trees.

 Old crocks are another favorite container for large and small trees.

-My number one favorite Christmas Tree container is this old European Grape Gathering Barrel.
+My number one favorite Christmas Tree container is this Vintage Antique French Zinc Grape Hod for Gathering Grapes.
 When I purchased it, I thought I’d use it on my porch, however it gets so much more attention here every Christmas.